 In fact, it may be less safe and effective, but you know what?
 That is very hard to figure out, because these “traditional” remedies have not been subjected to the same exhaustive testing and subsequent disclosure as FDA-approved drugs.
 This makes it difficult, if not impossible, to research (with any degree of certainty) the effectiveness, contraindications, and adverse effects of such “remedies.”

 This is unfortunate, because there is clearly a place for traditional medicine in our healthcare toolkit.
-(See Clinical Research of Traditional Chinese Medicine Needs to Develop Its Own System of Core Outcome Sets for an interesting proposal for introducing Core Outcome Sets as an alternative to establishing endpoints that would not typically be acceptable in the design of a clinical trial.
+See, for example, Clinical Research of Traditional Chinese Medicine Needs to Develop Its Own System of Core Outcome Sets.
+This is an interesting proposal for introducing Core Outcome Sets as an alternative to establishing endpoints that would not typically be acceptable in the design of a clinical trial.

 As with any healthcare nightmare, snake oil sales are going through the roof since COVID-19 hit.
-Everyone and her sister cures or prevents COVID-19, and they’re willing to let you in on the secret; for a price.
+Suddenly, everyone cures or prevents COVID-19, and they’re willing to let you in on the secret; for a price.

 The top federal prosecutor in Los Angeles says that he expects the scope and breadth of such scams to grow as the government distributes payments to millions of people, offering a fresh pool of money for scammers to exploit.